bythealphabet/wcag-dc-presentation/wcag-site/workshop-articles/introduction-web-a11y.md

 ## What is Accessibility

-Web Accesiibility is the practice of ensuring that websites are usable by people of all abilities and disabilities.
+Web Accessibility is the practice of ensuring that websites are usable by people of all abilities and disabilities.
 It is a broad topic that covers a wide range of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.

 Approximately 15% of the world's population has some form of disability.
 And they use the web using a variety of assistive technologies, such as screen readers, screen magnifiers, speech recognition software, alternative input devices, and more.

 Society often overlooks people with disabilities, but the costs of an inaccessible web are significant for everyone.
 Consider the impact on individuals who may not have disabilities themselves but are connected to someone who does.
 Inaccessible websites can hinder opportunities in employment, education, and access to vital information (e.g., during the Covid-19 pandemic).

+**The cost of an inaccessible web is significant for everyone.**
 Most of us will experience some form of disability at some point in our lives.
 For example, we may have a temporary disability, such as a broken arm, or a permanent disability, such as a visual impairment.
 As we age, we may experience age-related disabilities, such as arthritis or hearing loss.
 And as we grow older, we may experience cognitive disabilities, such as memory loss.
-Even a father holding a baby in one arm while using a mobile phone with the other trying to book a medical appoiment is a form of temporary disability.
+Even a father holding a baby in one arm while using a mobile phone with the other trying to book a medical appointment is a form of temporary disability.

 In the context of Dotcontrol, we can be Accessibility Heroes by having a good understanding of the Web Accessibility.
-And so doing our best to create digil products that everyone use and enoy, including people with disabilities, can use and contribute to the Web.
+And so doing our best to create digital products that everyone use and enjoy, including people with disabilities, can use and contribute to the Web.

 ## Living Life with Disabilities